hakidaova/digital-electronics-2/lab9-project1/project_1/README.md

 <a name="ArduinoUNO"></a>
 ### Arduino UNO
 Arduino UNO board with implemented microcontroller ATmega328 is our main component in this project.
-It has 14 digital GPIO input/output pins (6 PWM), 6 analog input pins, 16 MHz ceramic oscillator, a USB port which can be used as UART and a lot more.
+It has 14 digital GPIO input/output pins (6 PWM), 6 analog input pins, 16 MHz ceramic oscillator, a USB port which can be used as UART and by which we connected it to the computer to load our programming code.

 ![Arduino UNO](https://github.com/hakidaova/digital-electronics-2/blob/main/lab9-project1/images/arduino.jpeg)